Thursday, Aug. 18, 2022 |

 “Norman Lear is a national treasure and his impact on television and popular culture is immeasurable,” Amazon Studios Jennifer Salke added.
 “We are so honored to bring his classic television series to Prime Video and IMDb TV so new audiences and a new generation can laugh, enjoy and be inspired, like so many of us have been throughout the years.”

 Lear recently revived “All in the Family” and its spinoffs “The Jeffersons” and “Good Times” for ABC’s “Live in Front of a Studio Audience…,” which garnered critical acclaim and high ratings.
 The shows won the Emmy award for Outstanding Variety Special for two consecutive years.

-How Metallica plans to celebrate its 40th birthday
+How Metallica plans

 Metallica has big plans for its 40th birthday.

 The multiplatinum-selling metal band, which formed in 1981, plans to party it up with fans during two shows at Chase Center in San Francisco.

 Metallica will perform Dec.
 17 and 19 at the home of the Golden State Warriors, playing a different set list each of the two nights.